mt528/Project-Project-Repo/README.md

 Finished Hiragana Lesson 6 - same problems occured as last time.
 Was faster at fixing them though.
 Cleaning of text needs to happen - Matt 11/05/2021
 Cleaned text. - Matt 11/05/2021

+Finished Hiragan lesson 7 and 8.
+Cleaned the text within them.
+Testing appear to be fine.
+Fixed a few spelling errors. - Matt 13/05/2021